Garbage-people/roskisAppFront/README.md

 After running the necessary command and also installing the backend of this application, run npm run dev to start the application.
 The port which will be called is localhost:5173.

 ## The map
-This application utilizes a map provided by OpenStreetMap (using React.js).
-More information on the map can be found here: https://giuliacajati.medium.com/all-about-openstreetmap-using-react-js-c24fd0856aca.
+This application utilizes a map by OpenStreetMap.
+The OSM(OpenStreetMap) uses a JavaScript library called React Leaflet.
+More information on React Leaflet and OSM can be found here: https://react-leaflet.js.org/ and https://www.openstreetmap.org/about.

 ## Authors
 Jani